jetbrains-academy/sigcse-2025-in-ide-tutorial/Part1-Creating-In-IDE-Course/Kotlin/Step0-Course-Template-Overview.md

 2. **`language`**: The language of the course content (e.g., English).
 3. **`summary`**: A short description of the course or additional details, often in HTML format.
 4. **`programming_language`**: The programming language for the course (e.g., Kotlin).
+5. **`additional_files`**: The list of files outside of the tasks that should be included to the course in the student mode.

 > **Note:** When adding a new section through the context menu, it will automatically be included in the `content` block of the `course-info.yaml` file.